Colorado Highways:

 History:

-The Basalt bypass was completed in 1988.
-According to Terry Carter old SH 82 had a signal in town at Midland Avenue (Frying Pan River Road), and when the bypass was completed the signal was removed.
-It is now a four-way stop.
+The SH 82 bypass was completed around the south side of Basalt in 1988, and BR 82 was run along it former route through town on Two Rivers Road.
+According to Terry Carter old SH 82 had a signal in town at Midland Avenue (Frying Pan River Road), and when the bypass was completed the signal was removed and turned into a four-way stop.
+BR 82 was turned back to local control sometime in 2005-2007.

 Main SH 82 listing